Expat Family Meetups in Fukuoka: Where to Find Community (2026)

 • Fukuoka’s signature festival

-• Many international groups participate in parade
+• Many international groups participate in the parade

 • Picnics organized by Fukuoka Foreign Friends